University of Basel: Reputation and rankings

-Organization
+Organisation

 University administration

 Since 1 January 1996, the University of Basel has been independent.
 The University Law of 1995 stipulates that, "The University of Basel is an institution established under public law.
 It has its own legal personality and right to self-government."
-As the entity that formally receives the Performance Mandate (Leistungsauftrag) for the University from both supporting cantons, the University Council (Universitätsrat) is the supreme decision-making body of the university.
-The Council consists of eleven voting members and three non-voting members, including the President, the Executive Director, and the Secretary of the Council.
+As the entity that formally receives the Performance Mandate (Leistungsauftrag) for the university from both supporting cantons, the University Council (Universitätsrat) is the supreme decision-making body of the university.
+The council consists of eleven voting members and three non-voting members, including the president, the executive director, and the secretary of the council.

 Beneath the University Council are the Senate (Regenz) and the President's Board.
 The 80-member Senate consists of the senior members of the President's Board, faculty deans, professors, lecturers and research assistants, assistants, students, and administrative and technical employees.

 The President's Office is tasked with leading the overall university business.
-It consists of the President and her staff, a General Secretariat, an Administrative Directorate, the Communications and Marketing Office, and two respective Vice-Presidents for Research and Education.
+It consists of the president and her staff, a General Secretariat, an Administrative Directorate, the Communications and Marketing Office, and two respective vice-presidents for research and education.